patmaddox/ex_freebsd/THANKYOU.md

+- @sax
-- @sax: now the log files go where you would expect!
+  - now the log files go where you would expect!
+  - run as non-privileged user
+  - create user and config file on pkg install